 I spent the next hour getting back out of London to where I’d be staying overnight so I could check in.
 It was a B&B, and I was led into the neighbouring property and given the code for the room.
 I was told I’d be able to leave my car there whilst racing in the morning, so I dropped my things off and after a quick shower headed in the direction of Southwark.
 This time I got off at Goodge Street and walked to Westminster from there, so I could take a few photos and look in a few shops along the way – there’s some great bookshops on Tottenham Court Road.
 It hadn’t yet stopped raining since the sleet started when I left home, and was really cold so having a few hours to kill turned out to be pretty miserable – but I tried my best to stay positive.

 I met up with @EmaJoyC, and we walked to Vapiano for some food as night fell on the city.
 This place is different to any Italian restaurant I’ve been to before, but reminds me a little of Mongolian barbecue restaurants.
 You decide what you want, and then they make it in front of you – and to keep track of what you’ve had you’re given a smart card to use.
 It’s a clever idea, but doesn’t work if you lose the card!
-If I’m honest, this was the best part of the entire day – not just the great food, but the great company as well.

 Afterwards I headed back to the B&B. I bought a cup of tea on the way as after buying some tea bags I had a sudden realisation that the room didn’t have a kettle.
 The room although it looked reasonable, was actually pretty awful.
-I could ignore the spatter of something that looked like dried blood on the all next to the bed, and the rickety trestle table, but entire place smelt of something stale.
+I could ignore the spatter of something that looked like dried blood on the wall next to the bed, and the rickety trestle table, but entire place smelt of something stale.
 There was also a lingering smell of smoke despite this supposedly being a non-smoking property.
 The heater couldn’t be turned off either so I had to leave the window open which meant I could hear the constant traffic of the dual carriageway – but this was almost drowned out by some noisy guests.

 The noise had carried on until midnight, but I could still hear the traffic, so an hour later I closed the window – deciding it might be easier to cope with the heat.
 This brief reprieve was only short-lived as the other guests started shouting, banging around, and listening to music at 03:45.
 It seems they couldn’t close doors without slamming them, and their attempts at singing “New York, New York” at 05:00 was not appreciated either.
 This noise carried on until I eventually got up for breakfast – the usual pre-race tradition of crunchy nut cornflakes.
 No drink this time though, as I hadn’t brought a mug or kettle with me.